RoadBytes/middleman/source/blog/2016-02-08-inquiry-what-are-essential-skills-for-a-coder-job.html.markdown

 Things I think may be an answer:

-* Focus on learning how to learn effiently
+* Focus on learning how to learn efficiently
 * Focus on one framework deeply (any framework at first will do)
 * Focus on projects that you find meaningful
 * Focus on learning OOP really well

 Seasoned mentors out there,

-**What do you think an essential skill as a new coder?**
+**What do you think an essential skill as a new coder to make the process as efficient as possible?**

 Thanks,